Advancing Canada’s Competitive Innovation Nation Ranking

 - Advancing measures to speed ICT adoption by the public and private sectors, particularly for small to mid sized (SME) businesses.

-View More than 860 Advocacy Leadership Video Interviews
+View More than 870 Advocacy Leadership Video Interviews on the CATA TECHNOW Channel

 Advocacy Campaigns (active 2018/19)